Skip to content

 Pay-on-arrival, or a payment step bolted on as an afterthought

 Your regulars are the people who keep the lights on, and they should not be paying and booking like total strangers every single time.
-A good golf booking system handles golf venue memberships properly — membership plans, recurring billing and member pricing — so loyalty is built into the software rather than tracked in someone’s head.
+Good indoor golf simulator booking software handles memberships properly — membership plans, recurring billing and member pricing — so loyalty is built into the software rather than tracked in someone’s head.

 Green flag